AcalaNetwork/bodhi.js/examples/foundry/counter/README.md

 ```

 ### to public network
 in order to deploy to public network, we can skip step 1 and 2 in previous section, and switch to public eth rpc endpoint for step 3 and 4.
-For example, to deploy to public mandala, substitute `http://localhost:8545` to `wss://mandala-rpc.aca-staging.network/ws`.
+For example, to deploy to public mandala, substitute `http://localhost:8545` with `https://eth-rpc-mandala.aca-staging.network`.

 ### use a deploy script
 For more complex deployments, you might need to write a script.
 However, foundry has poor support for custom gas, which is required to deploy a contract.
 In this case, we recommend using other tools such as waffle, truffle, or hardhat.
 You can still write, test, and build the contract in foundry.